Marty Scurll: Return to independent circuit (2021–present)

-AAA (2023–present)
+Lucha Libre AAA Worldwide (2023–2024)

-On August 29, 2023, Scurll posted a promotional video on his YouTube channel announcing that he was returning to the Mexican promotion, AAA.
+On August 29, 2023, Scurll posted a promotional video on his YouTube channel announcing that he was returning to the Mexican promotion, Lucha Libre AAA Worldwide (AAA).
+Scurll last wrestled for AAA in August 2024.

 Other media

-In 2012, Scurll appeared on UK dating game show, Take Me Out in which he attempted to find a woman to take on a date with him.
+In 2012, Scurll appeared on UK dating game show Take Me Out, in which he attempted to find a woman to take on a date with him.
 His appearance on the show contained vignettes which also featured fellow British professional wrestler Jimmy Havoc.

+Sexual misconduct allegations

+During the Speaking Out Movement in June 2020, Scurll was accused of taking advantage of an inebriated 16-year-old girl in 2015.
+Scurll released two statements in which he did not deny the allegations, but claimed the encounter was consensual and they had met at a pub, and was not aware of her age.
+ROH subsequently announced that they had launched an investigation concerning the allegations and later removed Scurll from the company.